dendronhq/org-workspace-template/org-dev/root.md

 created: 1628124074812
 ---

-This is your vault for all development related notes.
+This is the vault for all development related notes.
 Use it for:

 - Coding Guidelines
 - Development Lifecycle